ORTools4MTEX/ORTools/README.md

 - Options
   - threshold - the misfit at which the probability is exactly 50 percent ...
   - tolerance - ... and the standard deviation in a cumulative Gaussian distribution
-  - colormap  - colormap string
+  - colormap  - colormap variable

 <p align="center">
   <img src="./doc/images/plotMap_gB_prob.png" alt="Plot example from plotMap_gB_prob" width="500"/>